disconnected-1989/My-POCs/Suwayomi file overwrite & Information disclosure.md

 ## RCE

 The file path returned by the previous bug can be used to provide the username from the home directory, if Suwayomi is being run on; MAC, Windows, or with the standalone jar.

-This could be use for brute forcing the password if there is no SSH running.
+This could be used for brute forcing the password for that username against any available services like FTP, SMB, SSH, etc.
 #Linux
 If SSH is running you can replace all the APK contents within the POST request with your ssh pubkey and modify the filepath to drop it into the authorized keys file.